Aliases for SUZ12 Gene

 GeneCards Summary for SUZ12 Gene

 SUZ12 (SUZ12 Polycomb Repressive Complex 2 Subunit) is a Protein Coding gene.
-Diseases associated with SUZ12 include endometrial stromal tumor.
-Among its related pathways are Cellular Senescence and Chromatin Regulation / Acetylation.
-GO annotations related to this gene include sequence-specific DNA binding and methylated histone binding.
+Diseases associated with SUZ12 include Imagawa-Matsumoto Syndrome and Endometrial Stromal Sarcoma.
+Among its related pathways are Chromatin organization and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
+Gene Ontology (GO) annotations related to this gene include sequence-specific DNA binding and chromatin binding.